ChristinaAngel3/ChristinaAngel3/README.md

 ### MCA Graduate | Aspiring Data Science & Gen AI Professional

-I'm an MCA graduate interested in **Data Science, Artificial Intelligence and Generative AI**.
-I'm currently learning new technologies and working on projects to build my practical skills.
+I'm an MCA graduate with an interest in **Data Science, Artificial Intelligence and Generative AI**.
+I enjoy learning new technologies and building practical projects that help me improve my skills.

+- 🎓 MCA Graduate from New Horizon College of Engineering
+- 📍 Bangalore, India
+- 🌱 Currently learning **Python, Data Science & Generative AI**
+- 💡 Interested in **AI, Data Analytics and Technology**
+- 🚀 Looking forward to starting my career and gaining practical experience

 ---